Revolution from above

-A revolution from above refers to major political and social changes that are imposed by an elite on the population it dominates.
-It usually occurs in urban areas in the capital city.
-By contrast, the plain term revolution suggests that pressure from below is a major driving force in events, even if other social groups cooperate with—or ultimately capture—the movement.
-The phrase was coined by the Spanish writer Joaquín Costa in the 19th century.

-In contrast, a "revolution from below" refers to a grassroots campaign against elites.
+A revolution from above refers to major political and social changes that are imposed by an élite on the population it dominates.
+It usually occurs in urban areas in a capital city.
+By contrast, the plain term "revolution" suggests that pressure from below is a major driving force in events, even if other social groups cooperate with—or ultimately capture—the movement.
+The phrase "revolution from above" was coined by the Spanish writer Joaquín Costa (1846-1911) in the 19th century.
+In contrast, a "revolution from below" refers to a grassroots campaign against élites.
+Johann Gottlieb Fichte advocated the right of revolution, particularly from above rather than below.